 3) When you start taking insurance, you may get boxed-in rates set by the insurance company.
 That is something to check on with each company so that you know what you’re getting into when you apply to become an in-network provider.

-Insurance can be an exciting new venture, but remember it might not always align with your ambitions for your private practice.
+Insurance can be an exciting new venture but remember it might not always align with your ambitions for your private practice.
 When deciding whether or not to start taking insurance or filing claims, your practice’s goals should always be at the forefront.
 There are some nutritional specialties that allow for more insurance coverage, such as diabetes prevention and management.
 Connecting with dietitians within your specialty to talk about their decision to take or not take insurance can be especially helpful in guiding you towards your decision.

-If you’re not sure if you want to take insurance, but are interested in giving it a try, consider creating a Superbill.
+If you’re not sure whether you want to take insurance but are interested in giving it a try, consider creating a Superbill.
 We sometimes call Superbills the “Junior Varsity” version of offering insurance benefits to your clients.
 Even if you aren’t credentialed by insurance, or if you’re considered out-of-network by some carriers, you can still provide a Superbill to your clients for a chance their services will be covered.
 It’s a great way to potentially reduce the cost of care for your clients!

 By the way, it takes 90 seconds (seriously) to prepare and deliver a Superbill to your clients on Healthie.
-With our templates, all you need to complete are the client-specific CPT & ICD-10 codes, and enter your units + fees, and our system auto-generates the rest.
+With our templates, all you need to complete are the client-specific CPT & ICD-10 codes, enter your units + fees, and our system auto-generates the rest.
 Plus, it’s HIPAA-compliant 🙂

 Interested in learning more about insurance for your private practice?
 Let us know at firstname.lastname@example.org!